jonasoesch/p9/paper.md

 #### Highlighting

 Another way to reduce the number of elements in working memory is to highlight the most important targets or the parts of them that are interesting for comparison.
-This can be done through the means of narrative visualization (narration, annotations, color) mentioned before (>>Narrative visualization) Highlighting is especially efficient when done through pre-attentive attributes) like color.
+This can be done through the means of narrative visualization (narration, annotations, color) mentioned in [section @sec:narr-vis].
+Highlighting is especially efficient when done through pre-attentive attributes) like color.
 In this case, elements with other colors are already being hidden by the visual system and don't even reach working memory. [@Franconeri-18:thinkingdata] (compare also figure \label{comparison-identification}

 #### Object constancy